cc-h-s/beg-steal-or-barrow/README.md

 19. Create NetCDF Variables
      * This is where all the variables are prepared for CIOOS compliant file and shouldn't require any changes.
      * If there is additional information about the deployment/processing not recorded in the comment earlier in the script, add it at the end before the file is saved using `note("Additional important info")`.

+# Suggested next steps
+### This script should run without issue, but there are a few ways the workflow should or could be improved upon.

+1. Update variable names so that original variables are not overwritten when trimmed.
+This would allow changes to trim indices after trimming without requiring the variables to be reloaded.
+2. Update conversion of p for RBR files from raw pressure to sea pressure so that it can't get accidentally converted more than once if the section is run again.
+(Easy fix: Add while loop with flag that is set in previous section, so that conversion will only run once unless variables reloaded).
+3. Add a section that checks for stationarity of variables across deployment to identify any sensor drift.
+4. Possible accompanying file: plots data from all instruments on single mooring to check that all measurements make sense relative to other observations in water column.
+This script would then edit the comment of the .nc file to record that this test was done and that observations are within expected range.
+5. For files with high sampling rate, changes are necessary to be able to efficiently and accurately flag data.
+This could include: plotting the timeseries in chunks so that the data can be scanned thoroughly without the figure window lagging/crashing.
+In some instances there are hundreds of flags manually recorded which aren't easily transcribed directly into the script: add an option for the processing script to read in an excel file where flags have been recorded.
+6.